Theory-of-Everything/nii-nvim/README.md

 </div>

 Nii-nvim is a very minimal neovim configuration focused on creating a functional editor with a minimal amount of code.
 Nii-nvim also keeps the user in mind by being very extensible and well documented.

-#### **NOTE**: nii-nvim is currently under development, meaning that many things may not work as intended, or may not be implemented at all.
+Nii-nvim is finally out of heavy development, thus the project should be considered *mostly stable*

 ## Why nii-nvim?
 There are many neovim configurations that exist (i.e. NvChad, Lunar Vim, etc.), however, many of these configurations suffer from a host of problems.